lnkhamalah/medical-transportation-system-design/05-System-Architecture/03-high-level-architecture.md

 ## Notifications

+The system uses an asynchronous notification pattern to prevent user-facing delays and to improve resiliency.

-Upon submission of a TripRequest:
+Upon submission or state transition of a TripRequest:

+1. The primary Lambda publishes a notification event to Amazon SQS.
+2. A dedicated Notification Lambda consumes the queue.
+3. The Notification Lambda sends:
+   - SMS via Amazon SNS
+   - Email via Amazon SES

+This design ensures:

+- Trip creation does not fail if SMS or email services are temporarily unavailable
+- Notification retries can occur independently
+- Operational workflows are not blocked by third-party delivery delays

+### Cancellation Notifications

+When a cancellation is approved:

-- A full copy is sent to the dispatcher/billing inbox (trusted internal path)
+- A notification is sent to the facility contact
-- A confirmation receipt is sent to the requester
+- A notification is sent to the dispatcher

-SMS messages contain receipt-level content only (no sensitive detail).
-Email may contain operational details but avoids clinical context.

-Notification events are logged.
+Same-day cancellation attempts are denied automatically and instruct the facility to call dispatch directly.

 ---